-"The festival was significant in that it was the first purely cultural festival organized by Koreans in Cuba after the establishment of diplomatic relations," said Ra Jong-il, former South Korean ambassador to Japan and the sponsors.
+The event was organized through the cooperation of various government and private organizations.
+The South Korean Embassy in Cuba and the Cuban Embassy in South Korea also served as sponsors.
 In the cultural arena, filmmaker Kang Jae-kyu, who led the renaissance of Korean cinema with "Shiri" and "Taegukgi," personally participated in the event and discussed the future of cultural exchanges between the two countries.